yoanmalie/d8-theming-guide/javascript/javascript.md

 ### Theme function (`Drupal.theme`)

+`Drupal.theme` is the client-side counterpart of the server-side `theme()`-function.
+Most of the server-side `theme()` function has been removed in Drupal 8.
+The client-side function however remains part of the Javascript API.
+All markup (defined in Javascript) should go through these theme functions.

+The beautify of this system is that it allows the reuse of theme functions as templates and the override of these functions in themes.
+A module can define a theme functions; a theme thats wants to change the markup can override the function to define it's own template.

 The `Drupal.theme` function [has been simplified](https://www.drupal.org/node/1816980).
 Previously it was possible to declare functions in `Drupal.theme.prototype`, where workaround code made `Drupal.theme()` behave as intended.
 Instead these